 When an elder needs Long-Term Care Medicaid in Florida, the government has established a number of financial qualification rules based upon the applicant's income and assets.
 We have a list of Florida Medicaid financial requirements on this webpage, which is updated semi-annually.
-The basics on Medicaid "spend-down" is that a single Medicaid applicant is only allowed $2,000 in countable assets while the community spouse (the spouse at home) is allowed to have some $123,600 in countable assets (2018).
-Only when the Medicaid applicant's income is below the applicable income and asset limits will he or she become eligible for Medicaid.
+The basics on Medicaid "spend-down" is that a single Medicaid applicant is only allowed $2,000 in countable assets while the community spouse (the spouse at home) is allowed to have some $148,620 in countable assets (2023).
+Only when the Medicaid applicant's income is below the applicable income and asset limits, and the applicant applies, will he or she become eligible for Medicaid.

 Countable assets are assets that count towards the applicable limit outlined above.
 The list of countable assets includes:

 - All financial accounts (bank accounts, CDs, brokerage accounts, bonds, etc.)

 - Jointly held accounts (even if a co-owner is on the accounts, the asset is 100% countable to the applicant)